MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 ====================
 Further development
 ====================
-The initial release of *ops-grillage* contains core algorithms to generate meshes of grillage models.
+The initial release of *ospgrillage* contains core algorithms to generate meshes of grillage models.
 However the release comes with limitations and further development are required to extend beyond these limitations.

-The current version of *ops-grillage* is limited to straight meshes.
+The current version of *ospgrillage* is limited to straight meshes.
 However, the developers coded the module in a way where curve mesh is possible in future developments.
 Specifically, `SweepPath` class in meshing procedure can be introduced with curved lines instead of straight (current version).
 This makes curve mesh possible with the sweep nodes been coded to be always orthogonal to sweep path.

-Current version of *ops-grillage* is limited to a single span mesh, where the support edges lies on the start and end edge of the mesh.
-Multi-span mesh is possible with a few more developements.
+Current version of *ospgrillage* is limited to a single span mesh, where the support edges lies on the start and end edge of the mesh.
+Multi-span mesh is possible with a few more developments.
 This is done by introducing intermediate edge construction lines.
 This is done by developing the `EdgeConstructionLine` class.
 However, this requires a bit more development as current edge construction lines are only recognized as end supports - catering meshing procedures for one span.

-The developers also acknowledges that there is minor conflict between the coordinate system of *ops-grillage* and the default coordinate system for the `ops_vis` module of `Openseespy`.
+The developers also acknowledges that there is minor conflict between the coordinate system of *ospgrillage* and the default coordinate system for the `ops_vis` module of `Openseespy`.
 The `ops_vis` module default isotropic angle is x - y with z axis plane being the model plane of a 2-D model in 3-D space.
 Currently the easiest solution is to further develop `ops_vis` to allow multi isotropic views of the model space.
-If developers were to program *ops-grillage* to fit `ops_vis` current default axis, it would require substantial rework of the entire module - since the module assume the model plane of the 2D grillage is the y axis.
+If developers were to program *ospgrillage* to fit `ops_vis` current default axis, it would require substantial rework of the entire module - since the module assume the model plane of the 2D grillage is the y axis.